 The Debt Disparity says:

-“Instead we see that, among similarly situated low- and middle-income households of working age, factors like education, value of assets to fall back on, insurance coverage and whether a household member has lost a job are among the foremost predictors of whether a household will accumulate credit card debt.”
+“Instead we see that, among similarly situated low- and middle-income households of working age, factors like education, the value of assets to fall back on, insurance coverage, and whether a household member has lost a job are among the foremost predictors of whether a household will accumulate credit card debt.”